ixiaopan/blog/content/post/information-theory.md

-Suppose we have a probability distribution $p(x)$ over a random variable $X$, and the value of each outcome represents information associated with it.
+Suppose we have a probability distribution $P(x)$ over a random variable $X$, and the value of each outcome represents information associated with it.
 The entropy of $X$ is then defined as the expectation of information,

 $$